Skip to main content

 Data minimization

 This is intentional.
-The app works entirely on milestone dates and application milestones.
+The app works entirely on milestone dates and application categories.
 Official identifiers are not needed and are not welcome here.
 If you find a field that seems to invite that kind of information, please let us know via the contact page.

 3. No analytics, no advertising, no third-party trackers